An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Introduction

 A Cartan algebra can be obtained for every normal reductive algebraic monoid.
-It should be possible to investigate its spectrum of homogeneous prime ideals and the action of the reductive algebraic monoid on this spectrum similarly as in this article.
-Maybe also results of \cite{M5} generalize in some way.
-As far as the author knows, actions of reductive algebraic monoids on the buildings of their unit groups or on building-like objects associated to their unit groups have not been investigated up to now.
-It may be interesting to do it.
+Its spectrum of homogeneous prime ideals and the action of the reductive algebraic monoid on this spectrum will be investigated in a subsequent article.